 Physical contact with a debtor should never be acceptable.
 Agents should be trained under the direction that if at any time they perceive a confrontation with the borrower will escalate into violence, they immediately leave the scene.

-While this is not all exhaustive list of behaviors you should look for in your repossession partner's code of conduct, hopefully this gives you a general idea of the types of prohibitive behavior that you should be aware of.
+While this is not an exhaustive list of behaviors you should look for in your repossession partner's code of conduct, hopefully this gives you a general idea of the types of prohibited behavior that you should be aware of.
 As I mentioned above, any interaction that your borrowers have with a third-party collateral recovery partner is tied to your brand, so you want to ensure you do proper vendor due diligence to make sure your borrowers are treated with dignity and respect.